AryanBoruah10/Virtual_Tissue_Modeling_Hackathon_2025/README.md

 Build a virtual 3D Epithelial folding Model using CompuCell3D.
 We were interested in understanding the biomecahnics of uterine epithelial tissue folding.

+Epithelial folding is a key developmental process where flat cell sheets transform into 3D structures through forces like apical constriction, basal expansion, and differential adhesion.
+Our cc3d model will help reveal how these local cellular mechanics combine to drive large-scale shape changes.
+By simulating different parameters, models can test hypotheses, predict tissue behavior under perturbations, and guide experiments — offering a clearer understanding of the folding process.